KNIX-FM: History

-Early Years
+Early years

 The station originally signed on the air on December 25, 1961.
 Because there was no associated AM station, the call sign was simply KNIX.
 It has kept the call letters KNIX or KNIX-FM throughout its history.
 KNIX previously transmitted with 3,100 watts, a fraction of its current output, only heard in Phoenix and its adjacent suburbs.

 KNIX aired a beautiful music format.
 The license was held by Aztec Radio, Inc., with owners John and Donna Karshner also serving as on-air staff and programmers.
 Their son, John P. Karshner II, became one of the youngest DJs in America at age 16.

 Buck Owens Ownership

 In May 1968, country singer Buck Owens bought KNIX.
-The purchase documents used his formal name, Alvis Edgar Owens, Jr. In addition to KNIX, Owens acquired KYND AM 1580 in Tempe from a different owner.
+The purchase documents used his formal name, Alvis Edgar Owens Jr. In addition to KNIX, Owens acquired KYND AM 1580 in Tempe from a different owner.
 The year before, Owens had purchased an AM and FM station in Bakersfield, California, KUZZ-AM-FM, which had been a profitable move.

 Under Owens' ownership, the AM station in Phoenix became country music KTUF 1580, while 102.5 KNIX changed to progressive rock in August 1968.
 In early March 1969, KNIX-FM switched to country and the power was dramatically boosted to 100,000 watts.
 KTUF and KNIX-FM began simulcasting the country format, allowing listeners with FM radios to hear it in stereo, while the AM signal could be received on all other radios.

 Station bumper stickers proclaimed "K-TUF/KNIX, We Stamped Out 3-Letter Radio."
 The bumper sticker referred to KOY AM 550, the leading radio station in Phoenix at the time, and the only one with a three-letter call sign.
 In 1976, the AM call letters switched to KNIX, while the FM station added the -FM suffix, creating KNIX-AM-FM.
 The AM station began programming classic country music, becoming the flagship station for a network called "Real Country."
 Meanwhile, KNIX-FM concentrated on contemporary and recent country hits.
 AM 1580 KNIX ended its association with the Real Country Network in 1985 and the AM-FM simulcast was restored.

 KNIX-FM not only led the Phoenix radio market, but was considered one of the premier country radio stations in the United States.
 Under the leadership of Buck Owens' son, General Manager Michael Owens, and Programming/Operations Manager Larry Daniels, KNIX-FM was consistently number one in Phoenix.
 It topped the market in all but one ratings period between 1980 and 1990.

 Clear Channel Acquisition

 In 1998 Clear Channel Communications acquired the FM station from Owens, while the AM station was sold to The Walt Disney Company.
 KNIX-FM was sold for $84 million.
-The Disney Company used the AM station for its Radio Disney children's radio format, while KNIX-FM kept its successful country format.
+The Disney Company used the AM station for its Radio Disney children's/contemporary hit radio format, while KNIX-FM kept its successful country format.

 On September 16, 2014, Clear Channel renamed itself iHeartMedia, Inc., to bring its corporate name in line with its iHeartRadio internet platform.